rfc-st/humble/README.md

   -e [TESTSSL_PATH]           Shows TLS/SSL checks; requires https://testssl.sh/
   -f [FINGERPRINT_TERM]       Shows fingerprint statistics; will be the Top 20 if 'FINGERPRINT_TERM', e.g. 'Google', is omitted
-  -g                          Shows guidelines for enabling security HTTP response headers on popular servers/services -l {es}                     The language for displaying analysis, errors and messages; will be in English if this parameter is omitted
+  -g                          Shows guidelines for enabling security HTTP response headers on popular servers/services -grd                        Shows the checks to grade an analysis, along with advice for improvement -l {es}                     The language for displaying analysis, errors and messages; will be in English if this parameter is omitted
   -lic                        Shows the license of this tool -o {csv,html,json,pdf,txt}  Exports analysis to 'scheme_host_port_yyyymmdd.ext' file; csv/json files will contain a brief analysis